 Moving forward, the Group will continue its current multi-channels, multi-products strategy to satisfy different purchase habits of different customers at different locations.
-The Group plans to expand its retail and distribution networks, including third-party online platforms and physical point of sales via distributorship and consignment, to gain further market share and diversify its income source from retail customers.
-The Group will also keep exploring and launching new types of services and provide wider variety of products to customers through third-party suppliers with input from its own design team.
+The Group will keep exploring and launching new types of services and provide wider variety of products to customers through third-party suppliers with input from its own design team.